 A passwordless connection is another type of connection separate from any existing database, social, or enterprise connections.
 Even though a user from an Auth0 user database or social provider might share the same email address, the identity associated with their passwordless connection is distinct.
 As with linking multiple email addresses or mobile phone numbers used for the Passwordless connection, account linking can also be used to associate a passwordless identity with identities from other types of connections.

 In addition to supporting passwordless with passwordless connections, Auth0 lets you define a passwordless flow using WebAuthn with Device Biometrics.
 To learn more, review Configure WebAuthn with Device Biometrics for Passwordless Authentication.

 The benefits of using passwordless authentication include:

 Improved user experience.
 Users only need an email address or mobile phone number to sign up.

 Enhanced security.
 Passwords are a major vulnerability as users reuse passwords and are able to share them with others.
 Passwords are the biggest attack vector and are responsible for a significant percentage of breaches.
 They also lead to attacks such as credentials stuffing, corporate account takeover, and brute force attacks.

 Reduced total cost of ownership.
 Managing passwords is expensive between implementing password complexity policies, managing password expiration and password reset processes, hashing and storing passwords, and monitoring breached password detection.

 Auth0 passwordless connections support OTPs sent through SMS or email, and magic links sent through email.

 Provide a mobile phone number instead of a username/password combination.

-Enter the one-time-use code on the login screen to access the application.
+Enter the OTP on the login screen to access the application.